Neutone/neutone_sdk/README.md

 We welcome any contributions to the SDK.
 Please add types wherever possible and use the `black` formatter for readability.

 The current roadmap is:
+- Finish our implementation for any combination of mono / stereo input and output
-- Finish the implementation of on-the-fly resampling and queueing
+- Finish our implementation of intelligent resampling and queueing for common sample rate and buffer size combinations
 - Additional testing and benchmarking of models during or after exporting
+- General bug fixing and stability improvements
+- Adding our own experimental neural DSP models

 <a name="credits"/>